apotheon/droll/README.md

 ### Ruby 1.8

-Droll assumes Ruby 1.9.x, and some die code validation (for zero-based die codes, e.g. 1d05) does not work properly with older Ruby versions.
+Droll assumes Ruby 1.9.x or later, and some die code validation (for zero-based die codes, e.g. 1d05) does not work properly with older Ruby versions.
 Normally, it will not install on a system using a version of Ruby older than 1.9, but this can be overridden if you wish by using the `-f` option with the `gem install` command:

     $ gem install -f droll